0xInfection/Awesome-WAF/README.md

 11. Side Channel Attacks - Examine the timing behaviour of the request and response content.

 ## WAF Fingerprints
-Wanna detect WAFs?
+Wanna fingerprint WAFs?
 Lets see how.
 > __NOTE__: This section contains manual WAF detection techniques.
 You might want to switch over to [next section](#evasion-techniques).

 <table>